google/WebFundamentals/src/_langs/en/fundamentals/look-and-feel/animations/css-vs-javascript.markdown

 Most basic animations can be created with either CSS or JavaScript, but the amount of effort and time will differ (see also [CSS vs JavaScript Performance]({{site.fundamentals}}/look-and-feel/animations/animations-and-performance.html#css-vs-javascript-performance)).
 Each has their pros and cons, but these are good rules-of-thumb:

 * **Use CSS when you have smaller, self-contained states for UI elements.** CSS transitions and animations are ideal for bringing a navigation menu in from the side, or showing a tooltip.
 You may end up using JavaScript to control the states, but the animations themselves will be in your CSS.
-* **Use JavaScript when you need significant control over your animations.** Something that dynamically tracks a touch position, or an animation that you need to stop, pause, slow-down or reverse typically require you to use JavaScript.
+* **Use JavaScript when you need significant control over your animations.** The Web Animations API is the standards-based approach, available today in Chrome and Opera.
+This provides real objects, ideal for complex object-oriented applications.
+JavaScript is also useful when you need to stop, pause, slow-down or reverse.
 * **Use `requestAnimationFrame` directly when you want to orchestrate an entire scene by hand.** This is an advanced JavaScript approach, but can be useful if you're building a game or drawing to a HTML canvas.

 <div class="media media--video">